 The expected family contribution used in awarding financial aid at Mt.
 San Jacinto College will be calculated by the central processor.

 Title IV regulations require the Federal Supplemental Educational Opportunity Grant (FSEOG) is awarded to the students with exceptional need, as determined by the lowest family contribution.
-At Mt.
-San Jacinto College, “students with exceptional need “are those calculated with an auto zero EFC and the maximum amount of need for Pell eligibility.
 A ranking of first-priority applicants will be completed to identify the students who will receive these awards, ordered by the date FAFSA was submitted and file completed at MSJC.

 1. Board of Governors Fee Waiver